What is Mutual Aid?

 How Can We Help Grow Mutual Aid?

-Growing mutual aid in our communities involves fostering solidarity, trust, and direct action to meet local needs.
 We can start by identifying specific community needs through conversations, mapping existing resources, and establishing hyper-local “neighborhood pods”.
 Key actions include organizing food/supply distribution, creating time-banking systems, and setting up digital platforms or social media groups for rapid communication.

 Do you know a mutual aid group in the Fox Cities that would like to be included here?
 Contact Us